Treacherous/treacherous-knockout/readme.md

 <div data-bind="validation-summary: [ validationGroupOne, validationGroupTwo ]"></div>
 ```

-You can use this binding within the scope of a `validateWith` binding, or explicitly pass it one or many
+You can use this binding within the scope of a `validate-with` binding, or explicitly pass it one or many
 validation groups, this way if you have multiple validators on the page you can have them all be output
 in one place.